Javadyakuza/TIP3-Docs/Deployments/Internal/TokenRoot.md

 <div class="DeployTokenRoot">

-In this section, we will learn a little more about the memory structure and StateInit in the Threaded Virtual Machine (TVM), and deploy our token root contract through a smart contract.
+In this section, we will learn a little more about the memory structure and StateInit in the TVM (Threaded Virtual Machine), and deploy our token root contract through a smart contract.

 ## Memory structure and State init